jootten/A2C_Lunar_Lander/report.md

 Inspired by the [lecture about Deep Reinforcement Learning][LeonLect] (DLR) held by Leon Schmid we wanted to take the final project as an opportunity to gather some hands-on experience in this fascinating area.
 So Reinforcement Learning it is.
 But where to start?
 We were looking for something which offers a nice tradeoff between accessibility, challenge and chance of success.
 The [Gym environments][Gym] provided by OpenAI seemed to do just that.
 Most of them are set up and ready to run within a minute and with them, there is no need to worry about how to access observations or perform actions.
 One can simply focus on implementing the wanted algorithm.
 Speaking of which, from all the classic DRL techniques we knew so far, the Synchronous Advantage Actor-Critic algorithm (short A2C) seemed most appropriate for the extent of the project.
 Challenging but doable in a few weeks.
 This left us with two remaining questions to answer before we could start our project.
 First, which environment exactly should our learning algorithm try to master using A2C?
 Since there are better solutions than A2C for environments with discrete action spaces, Leon recommended us to go with the [LunarLanderContinuous][LLC] environment.
 And second, which A2C related papers provide us with the necessary theoretical background and also practical inspiration on how to tackle the implementation?
-The answer to this question we want to give in the next section about background knowledge.
+An answer to this question we would like to prostpone to later sections.
+Especially the next section about our theoretical background will show on which knowledge our project is built and from where it emerges.
+Later sections about the practical implementation also contain references to important resources.

 ### 2. Theoretical Background